Analysis | Joe Manchin has seized a mantle of ‘moderate’ that doesn’t always fit

 There are a lot of ways in which one could interpret or challenge that framing.
 For example, polling has regularly shown broad support for elements of the Biden plan, suggesting that presenting the proposal as unacceptably liberal misreads the electorate’s view.
 Another point of consideration is that Manchin’s private opposition reportedly stems in part from concerns about how the recipients of government aid will spend the money, a position that would have been moderate in 1993 but has now slipped a bit further to the right.

 The most consistently useful way in which to consider Manchin, of course, is that he is an outlier within his party.
 He represents a deep-red state and holds political views that are in fact much less liberal than his colleagues in the Senate.
-VoteView assigns members of Congress scores on a liberal-to-conservative spectrum that’s largely centered on government spending.
-Manchin is to the left of Senate Republicans on that measure, but closer to the middle than any of his peers.
+Voteview assigns members of Congress scores on a liberal-to-conservative spectrum that’s largely centered on government spending.
+Manchin is to the left of Senate Republicans on that measure but closer to the middle than any of his peers.

 Manchin’s opposition to BBB overlaps with the post-election fight the party saw over the response to last year’s Black Lives Matter protests.
-Some White Democrats representing purple or red districts criticized activists who’d promoted the idea of defunding police departments as elevating an idea more resonant in diverse deep-blue cities than in places like the one Manchin represents.
-I spoke to Marquette University’s Julia Azari earlier this year and she framed positions like Manchin’s in a similar way but on a different axis.
+Some White Democrats representing purple or red districts criticized activists who had promoted the idea of defunding police departments as elevating an idea more resonant in diverse deep-blue cities than in places such as the one Manchin represents.
+I spoke to Marquette University’s Julia Azari earlier this year, and she framed positions like Manchin’s in a similar way but on a different axis.

-“There’s one argument that the Democrats’ internal issues right now seem much smaller than, say, when you had like Strom Thurmond and Hubert Humphrey in the same party,” Azari told me, referring to the segregationist South Carolina senator and the liberal Minnesotan.
-“I am sympathetic to that argument and I spent a lot of time in that era in my work.
+“There’s one argument that the Democrats’ internal issues right now seem much smaller than, say, when you had, like, Strom Thurmond and Hubert Humphrey in the same party,” Azari told me, referring to the segregationist senator from South Carolina and the liberal Minnesotan.
+“I am sympathetic to that argument, and I spent a lot of time in that era in my work.
 Obviously, these are really different.
 But on the other hand, you actually still had politicians who were all working under the assumption that the Democrats would be this patchwork coalition and that this was fundamentally a kind of transactional party.”

 “So I think in some ways, you still had a number of politicians during that period who had really disparate views, but that they were okay with that,” she continued.
 “Now, even though the substantive differences on policy are smaller, this orientation about what politics is for is different.”
 She positioned this as the difference between the “Sanders and Clinton wings” of the party, referring to the 2016 presidential primary contest between Hillary Clinton and Sen. Bernie Sanders (I-Vt.).

-“The struggle between a kind of patchwork and transactional party and a kind of nationalized ideological force is not new,” she pointed out, tying it back to the administration of Franklin D. Roosevelt.
+“The struggle between a kind of patchwork and transactional party and a kind of nationalized ideological force is not new,” she noted, tying it back to the administration of Franklin D. Roosevelt.
 But Sanders brought back the idea that the party “could be a real outgrowth of kind of left social movements that fundamentally challenged the status quo.”

 That, to a large extent, is what Manchin is standing against.
 His invocations of BBB’s cost reflect not only a traditional moderate argument but also a skepticism about the left’s assertions about what the government can and should do.